 - 6.5.1 RRs are active power reserves available to replace generation units that suffer a forced outage, or to be used for congestion management purposes.
 In self-dispatch systems, RR should be exclusively deployed by the market to catch up generation outages.
-This generally requires the ID gate closure to be as close as possible to real-time.
+This generally requires the ID gate closure to be as close as possible to realtime.
 In this respect, RR with activation time longer than ID gate closure should not be used by OST for balancing.
 This remains market responsibility. - 6.5.2 The reason for the activation of RR by OST should be thus limited to congestion situations that require efficient and appropriate pro-active management, on any time starting at initial bid gate closure on D-1 until final bid gate closure.
 The activation of RR happens manually like mFRR.
-The activation time of RR is by definition more than 15 min.
-The activation is also manual like for mFRR. - 6.5.3 RR must be at full bid output at the start of the Imbalance Settlement Period where OST has requested it or within the full activation time (as specified in the bid) after OST requesting it, whichever is the latest.
+The activation time of RR is executed manually the same as for the mFRR and according to the definition the RR activation time is more than 15 min. - 6.5.3 RR must be at full bid output at the start of the Imbalance Settlement Period where the TSO has requested it or within the full activation time (as specified in the bid) after OST requesting it, whichever is the latest.